drscotthawley/iclr-blogpost-2026/_posts/2026-04-27-flow-where-you-want.md

 The results are similar to the previous inpainting method of Pokle et al, just a different way of doing it that may prove worthwhile.

 PnP-Flow is a general guidance method not limited to inpainting or even "linear" image degradations.
-I recommend looking into it further for other tasks and datasets --- and let me know what sort of results you find!
+We recommend looking into it further for other tasks and datasets --- and let us know what sort of results you find!